-States and small islands in the Pacific face a different set of development challenges.
+States and small islands in the Pacific face a different set of sustainability challenges.

 Sustainable Development Goal 16, Peace, Justice and Strong Institutions, has been identified as a particularly important goal for the Pacific region.

 Pacific countries’ small size, remoteness, environmental challenges, heightened frequency of natural disasters, exposure to external economic shocks and small but rapidly increasing populations present challenges.